Promoting literacy for all as a tool for personal empowerment and social and human development.

 Despite many and varied efforts, global literacy has yet to be achieved: 1 in 5 adults lacks minimum literacy skills and 75 million children are out of school; many more attend irregularly or drop out.

 International Literacy Day focuses on the empowering role of literacy and its importance for participation, citizenship and social development.
-Literacy and Empowerment is the theme of the 2009-2010 biennium of the United Nations Literacy Decade.
+The next International Literacy Day is due to take place on 8 September 2014.

 Pages in this section